 Perfect Pound Cake from Gluten Free Easily ~ One of the most popular recipes on my gfe blog, this cake can be made in two loaf pans or in a single Bundt pan.
 Don’t worry too much on fancy packaging, but attach the recipe for this one and you will be doubly loved!

-Perfect Pumpkin Bread from Go Dairy Free ~ One of the top 5 most popular recipes of all time on All Gluten-Free Desserts, the simplest of packaging is shown for this recipe.
+Perfect Pumpkin Bread from Go Dairy Free ~ The simplest of packaging is shown for this recipe.
 Gifts that come wrapped in a big red bow always seem to be the best!

 Pumpkin Butter from Gluten Free Easily ~ Because this is a slow cooker recipe, to ensure this is a “last minute” gift, add your ingredients to your slow cooker when you go to bed (or rise early to add them) so that cooking time will be finished before you need to deliver your gifts.
 I like these 8-ounce quilted jelly jars for sharing my homemade pumpkin butter.
 A circle of holiday fabric can be placed over the lid before you screw on the ring for an especially festive look.

 Pumpkin Coconut Caramel Sauce from Spabettie ~ The only thing better than a single, heavenly dessert is a dessert that can turn everything else into a divine dessert.
 And this sauce can do just that.
 Add it to toast, coffee, ice cream … whatever you want!
 The packaging choice is clear.